tylert/tylert.github.io/source/core/arch_linux.md

     pacman -Ss bar  # show names of available packages with 'bar' in the name

     pacman -Ql foo  # show files installed by package 'foo'

+    pacman -Fy  # update database of which files are in which packages pacman -F /usr/bin/foo  # show which package provides file /usr/bin/foo
 ```